jan-kasi/school-notes/notes/02 The Philosophy of Free Will.md

     - We see a sequence of events, not a power linking them.
     - Causal power is a feature of the mind, how we think about something, not something we observe or is experienced.
   - Freedom is different to causation because it makes alternatives available, there is no regularity which reveals the power of freedom.
-    - We can’t percieve it through regularity or detect it directly.
+    - We can’t perceive it through regularity or detect it directly.
     - If Hume is right and power can only be observed through regularities, we can never find out about the power of freedom as it has no regularities.

 - Hume may be wrong: